2454511550Lin/ml-diabetes/README.md

 - We use 50 mice for testing, these 50 mice are the same across different tissues

-- All the methods and notebooks about data cleaning are in notebooks/ ot utils.py.
+- All the methods and notebooks about data cleaning are under notebooks/ or in utils.py.